How the Gut and Mental Health are Related

 Here are some easy things you can do for yourself:

-• Support the good bacteria in your gut by adding fermented foods
+Support the good bacteria in your gut by adding fermented foods (do this gently and stop if this makes things worse which it can do!)

-• Cut out alcohol and artificial sweeteners and other ‘non-food’ ingredients
+Cut out alcohol and artificial sweeteners and other ‘non-food’ ingredients (junk food)

 Most importantly - understand the relationship between gut health and mental health - sometimes your mental health isn’t in your head!!